HumaIlyas/DjangoNews/README.md

 * Open a post: As a site user I can click on the title of the post so that I can read the full text about that news
 * Account registration: As a site user I can register an account so that I can comment and like the news
 * Comment on a post: As a site user I can leave comments on the posts so that I can be involved in the conversation with the community
-* Like/Unlike a post: As a site user I can like or unlike a post so that I can interact with the content and share my feelings about that news
+* Like a post: As a site user I can like a post so that I can interact with the content and share my feelings about that news

 ## Structure of the website
 * The design of the website is user-friendy as this is responsive on all type of devices: desktop, laptops, tablets, ipads and mobiles.